By: Author John Cunningham. Published: 2021/07/04 at 6:59 am

-Common symptoms are a smell of gas, gas leaks, high oil level, lots of smoke If the engine starts), fouled spark plug.
+Common symptoms are a smell of gas, gas leaks, high oil levels, lots of smoke If the engine starts), and a fouled spark plug.

 Compression Release Valve

 As its name suggests, the release valve releases compression from the cylinder.
-It does so by opening the exhaust valve, just a touch while pull starting.
+It does so by opening the exhaust valve, just a touch while engine cranking.

 When the engine starts, the release valve is redundant.
-Release valves do give trouble and may result in a stiff pull cord, customers commonly describe the cord as snapping from their hand.
+Release valves do give trouble and may result in a stiff pull cord; customers commonly describe the cord as snapping from their hands.

 Valve Train Issue